 Ferranti Mark 1 delivered to Manchester University

-The first machine was delivered to Manchester University in February 1951, just ahead of the UNIVAC I which was delivered to the United States Census Bureau a month later.
+The first Ferranti Mark 1 to be built was delivered to Manchester University in February 1951.
+This makes the Ferranti Mark 1 the first commercially available general-purpose computer, beating the UNIVAC I by a month, as it was delivered to the United States Census Bureau in March 1951.